 A: How can they?
 The whereabouts of traps and snares are known only to the trapper.
 Warning signage are not required.
 While leashes would help keep a pet closer, they are unrealistic for use, i.e. with hunting dogs or while going for a swim.
+Yearly, dogs are also caught in traps and snares illegally set.
 Baited and lured hidden traps attract unsuspecting curious animals, and easily children, to them.
-Snares and traps can legally be along trails for some species and are frequent along and in waterways.
-Conibear traps are very difficult to disarm, use of cable cutters may be too late for a snared strangling dog and leghold traps cause significant trauma as well as potential injury to the pet and the owner.
+Conibear, body crushing, designed to be quick kill traps are very difficult to disarm, use of cable cutters may be too late for a snared strangling dog and leghold traps cause significant trauma as well as potential injury to the pet and the owner.
 Traps effectively lock the public out of safe use of our public lands, year round.
 Over 100 dogs were known trapped in Montana according to FWP in less than 2 1/2 yrs.
 Some die as a result.
 Some never make it on to the reports.
 How can we be protected from something that is hidden, secreted?

 Q: Trapping occurs only in the winter, right?

 A: No!
 Although that is the major trapping season, in order to get the best furs, unbeknownst to the species, the furbearer trapping season runs generally from Nov through March or April.
 Beavers, also classified as furbearers, only get a 3 month reprieve from being trapped in most of the state.
 The trapping of predators and nongame wildlife is legal year round, no license required, without regulation or reporting necessary.

 Q: How often must trappers check their traps?